-Jaques Lazier has competed in all three Brickyard Invitational “Indy Legends” Pro-Am races.
+Jaques Lazier has competed in every Brickyard Invitational “Indy Legends” Pro-Am since the 2014 inaugural.
 He is a six-time starter of the Indianapolis 500 and holds the distinction of being the race’s most recent relief driver when he filled in for Robby Gordon who had to depart for Coca-Cola 600 in Charlotte after rain delays in 2004.
 Lazier, the brother of 1996 Indianapolis 500 winner Buddy Lazier, drove for a number of top teams during his Indy car career including Target-Chip Ganassi, A.J.
 Foyt Enterprises, Sam Schmidt Motorsports and Team Menard.
 He won the Chicagoland Speedway Indy car race in 2001 for Menard.

-Jimmy Kite raced in the 2015 Brickyard Invitational “Indy Legends” Pro-Am race and is returning in 2016.
+Jimmy Kite has competed in every Brickyard Invitational “Indy Legends” Pro-Am race since 2015.
 He is a five-time starter in the Indianapolis 500, and first qualified for the big show in 1998.
 He made his name driving midgets and sprint cars and really got the attention of the motorsports world in 1997 by winning one of short track racing’s biggest trophies – the USAC Silver Crown Copper World Classic.
 In addition to his 34 starts in Indy car competition Kite has also ventured into ARCA stock car and NASCAR truck racing.
 He is currently affiliated with Dodge and performance customer outreach program.

-Johnny Parsons has raced in all three Brickyard Invitational “Indy Legends” Pro-Am races.
-He is the son of 1950 Indianapolis 500 winner Johnnie Parsons, but also has earned great success in his own right with 12 Indianapolis 500 starts and best finishes of fifth in 1977 and 1985.
+Johnny Parsons has raced in every Brickyard Invitational “Indy Legends” Charity Pro-Am.
+The son of 1950 Indianapolis 500 winner Johnnie Parsons, he earned great success in his own right with 12 Indianapolis 500 starts and best finishes of fifth in 1977 and 1985.
 He is a highly decorated sprint and midget driver and was voted into the National Midget Auto Racing Hall of Fame in 1994.
 He has a career total of 29 midget feature wins including the prestigious 1986 Copper World Classic.
 He also won two USAC Silver Crown races and five sprint car features.
 Parsons also enjoyed success in the USAC Mini-Indy Series with two fourth-place showings in five races.
-He has served as an expert commentator on the Indianapolis Motor Speedway Radio Network.
+Johnny has served as an expert commentator on the Indianapolis Motor Speedway Network.

-Johnny Unser raced in the 2015 and 2016 Brickyard Invitational “Indy Legends” Pro-Ams.
+Johnny Unser has competed in the Brickyard Invitational “Indy Legends” Pro-Am three times since 2015.
+He scored a podium finish with the runner-up spot in the B Production class in 2017.
 Johnny’s father Jerry was the first of the famous family to crack into the Indianapolis 500 field in 1958.
 Unfortunately he lost his life practicing at the track the following year.
 Following Dad’s footsteps, Johnny is a veteran of five consecutive Indianapolis 500s beginning in 1996.
 Johnny raced in 20 Indy car races including his five Indianapolis 500 drives.
 His best finish was a ninth at Phoenix.
-He remains active in the sport as an Indy car official, technical advisor and spokesperson for Cooper Tires as well as mentor to young, aspiring drivers.
+He remains active in the sport as an Indy car official, technical advisor and spokesperson for Cooper Tires as well as mentor to young, aspiring drivers including his daughter, Loni.

-John Martin has raced in all three Brickyard Invitational “Indy Legends” Pro-Am races.
+John Martin has raced in every Brickyard Invitational “Indy Legends” Charity Pro-Am.
 He is a five-time starter in the Indianapolis 500, but also boasts outstanding credentials in road race competition.
-Martin, who was featured on the cover of Vintage Motorsport magazine in 2014 he first entered the Brickyard Invitational “Indy Legends” Charity Pro-Am, launched his career in sports car racing.
+Martin, who was featured on the cover of Vintage Motorsport magazine in 2014, the year he first entered the Brickyard Invitational “Indy Legends” Charity Pro-Am, launched his career in sports car racing.
 An excellent mechanic, he converted his 1963 Corvette Sting Ray into an A-Production race car and went Sports Car Club of America (SCCA) racing.
 He was national champion in 1964 and went professional in 1966.
 He drove an AMC Javelin in the classic days of Trans Am and tackled the Indianapolis 500 in 1972.
 He is one of those amazing competitors who wore several hats as driver, mechanic, engineer and owner.

 Larry Foyt made his SVRA debut in the 2016 Brickyard Invitational “Indy Legends” Charity Pro-Am.
 He is president of A.J.
 Foyt Enterprises.
 The three-time Indianapolis 500 starter is also a founding partner with A.J.
 Foyt IV in a new venture, Foyt Family Wines.
 He began his racing career in karting in 1993 and was 1996 Texas state champion.
 In 1997 he began racing Formula 2000 and won two SCCA races in 1999.
 He raced stock cars with the American Speed Association in 2000 and by 2001 competed in the NASCAR Busch Series.
 He moved full-time into the top-tier Cup competition in 2003.
 By 2006 after his final Indianapolis 500 the Texas Christian University graduate began to take on more management responsibility at A.J.
 Foyt Enterprises.
 The team’s breakthrough victory with driver Takuma Sato at the famous Long Beach Grand Prix in 2013 was a testimony to his management abilities.